 I had 99 problems, and then meditation solved like 92 of them.
 I used to think meditation was a way of escaping your problems, but it’s actually the opposite.
 Instead, meditation melts away stress and all the irrelevant “would’ve,” “should’ve,” “could’ve” and “what if’s?” circling in the mind.

 Also, it’s important to note that the purpose of meditation is not to get good at it, but to get better at life.
 Meditation reduces stress and gives us the ability to handle difficult situations more calmly and solve problems more quickly.

 This enriches the quality of our day-to-day life, our work and relationships.
 When we enjoy life more, it positively impacts everyone we come into contact with.
 In this way, meditation becomes an selfless act of service for yourself and others.

 Myth #8: You have to change your lifestyle or beliefs

 When you learn Vedic meditation, you are not required to change anything about your beliefs or lifestyle.
 There’s no dogma involved in learning or benefiting from the technique.
 Vedic knowledge is truly universal and all-inclusive.

 Did you know that meditation is both spiritual and scientific?

 Meditation doesn’t work on the level of faith or trust, but direct experience.
-In this way, it's a scientific technique (supported by scientific studies), where we follow a specific procedure and then experience benefits as a result of carrying out the research of twice daily practice.
+We approach it as research without needing to believe that it’ll work.
+Like a scientific study, we follow a specific procedure to see what evidence shows up as a result of carrying out the research of twice daily practice.